OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

         };
     }

-    CustomFunctions.associate("STOCKPRICE", stockpricestream);
+    CustomFunctions.associate("STOCKPRICESTREAM", stockpricestream);
     ```

-    Before Excel can use your custom function, you need to describe it using metadata .
+    Before Excel can use your custom function, you need to describe it using metadata.

 2. In the **stock-ticker** project add the following object to the `functions` array within the **config/customfunctions.json** file and save the file.